 Pool car management becomes easy work for Harrison Grierson with Argus Tracking

-Chief financial officer of MB Century Matthew Fleming, says the company decided to invest in a fleet tracking option for a variety of reasons:
+Chief financial officer of Harrison Grierson Matthew Fleming, says the company decided to invest in a fleet tracking option for a variety of reasons:

 “We’re in the business of tracking time, so we wanted to make better use of the tech now available – become less about logbooks, and shift to GPS.
 Vehicles are our number one health-and-safety risk, so we were looking for a way to better monitor good driver behaviour, automate tracking of our fleet and its maintenance, and record our safety checks.”